Skandinaviska Enskilda Banken AB publ Buys 64,033 Shares of W. P. Carey Inc. (NYSE:WPC)

-Skandinaviska Enskilda Banken AB publ raised its stake in W. P. Carey Inc. (NYSE:WPC) by 72.0% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 152,933 shares of the real estate investment trust’s stock after acquiring an additional 64,033 shares during the period.
-Skandinaviska Enskilda Banken AB publ owned about 0.09% of W. P. Carey worth $10,794,000 as of its most recent SEC filing.
+Skandinaviska Enskilda Banken AB publ increased its stake in shares of W. P. Carey Inc. (NYSE:WPC) by 72.0% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 152,933 shares of the real estate investment trust’s stock after purchasing an additional 64,033 shares during the quarter.
+Skandinaviska Enskilda Banken AB publ owned 0.09% of W. P. Carey worth $10,794,000 at the end of the most recent quarter.

-A number of other large investors also recently made changes to their positions in the business.
-Hexagon Capital Partners LLC bought a new stake in shares of W. P. Carey during the third quarter worth $27,000.
-Manchester Financial Inc. bought a new stake in shares of W. P. Carey in the fourth quarter worth about $28,000.
-North Star Investment Management Corp. bought a new stake in shares of W. P. Carey in the fourth quarter worth about $35,000.
-Huntington National Bank grew its holdings in shares of W. P. Carey by 122.2% during the fourth quarter.
-Huntington National Bank now owns 500 shares of the real estate investment trust’s stock worth $35,000 after buying an additional 275 shares in the last quarter.
-Finally, Cowa LLC bought a new position in shares of W. P. Carey during the fourth quarter worth about $35,000.
-Hedge funds and other institutional investors own 62.16% of the company’s stock.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in WPC.
+Comerica Bank increased its position in shares of W. P. Carey by 5.0% during the 3rd quarter.
+Comerica Bank now owns 14,286 shares of the real estate investment trust’s stock valued at $954,000 after purchasing an additional 680 shares during the last quarter.
+Teacher Retirement System of Texas grew its position in W. P. Carey by 143.8% in the 3rd quarter.
+Teacher Retirement System of Texas now owns 13,782 shares of the real estate investment trust’s stock valued at $898,000 after acquiring an additional 8,128 shares during the last quarter.
+Los Angeles Capital Management & Equity Research Inc. grew its position in W. P. Carey by 145.8% in the 3rd quarter.
+Los Angeles Capital Management & Equity Research Inc. now owns 17,080 shares of the real estate investment trust’s stock valued at $1,113,000 after acquiring an additional 10,130 shares during the last quarter.
+Signaturefd LLC grew its position in W. P. Carey by 15.5% in the 3rd quarter.
+Signaturefd LLC now owns 1,156 shares of the real estate investment trust’s stock valued at $75,000 after acquiring an additional 155 shares during the last quarter.
+Finally, Raymond James Financial Services Advisors Inc. grew its position in W. P. Carey by 33.8% in the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 131,085 shares of the real estate investment trust’s stock valued at $8,542,000 after acquiring an additional 33,094 shares during the last quarter.
+62.16% of the stock is currently owned by hedge funds and other institutional investors.

-Separately, Zacks Investment Research downgraded W. P. Carey from a “buy” rating to a “hold” rating and set a $75.00 price target for the company. in a research note on Thursday, January 21st.
-Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-W. P. Carey has an average rating of “Buy” and an average target price of $68.00.
+Separately, Zacks Investment Research downgraded W. P. Carey from a “buy” rating to a “hold” rating and set a $75.00 price objective on the stock. in a research report on Thursday, January 21st.
+Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+W. P. Carey presently has a consensus rating of “Buy” and a consensus price target of $68.00.

 About W. P. Carey